a-turcu/MuTual/README.md

 ```sh
 micromamba install -f env.yml
 ```
-If you also want to finetune a
+If you also want to fine-tune a
 [multiple choice Transformer model](https://huggingface.co/docs/transformers/model_doc/auto#transformers.AutoModelForMultipleChoice) on MuTual(+) with a subset of similar datapoints from MMLU, install either `faiss-cpu` or `faiss-gpu`, e.g. for a GPU system run: